 This department maintains an updated agricultural resource library on a vast range of topics and serve on various standing committees on sustainable farming and protein research.

-In order to streamline the annual seed ordering process, producers are encouraged to place their grain and grazing seed orders well in advance at the nearest depots or retail branches.
+In order to streamline the annual seed ordering process, producers are encouraged to place their grain and grazing seed orders well in advance online (GET APP) or at the nearest depots or retail branches.